 I previously worked for a company that had a fairly popular blog.
 Near Halloween, they released a “top serial killers of the century” infographic to all the customers on our mailing list.
 We had a large number of users contact our chat and email channels to complain that the email was tasteless and offensive.
 A quick meeting with the support team would have told them the majority of our users were school-aged children and middle-aged women – not exactly the type of people who would find this type of email interesting or funny.

 A support team can also help your product team find common functionality issues or pain points that your users may be experiencing.
-Working together to fix these issues leads to easier user experience and happier customers.
+Working together to fix these issues leads to an easier user experience and happier customers.
 We support people always remember the types of tickets we receive, especially when it involves a feature or design flaw.

 3. Crisis Managers

-When studying Public Relations, you are presented with case studies on what not to do in the time of crisis or bad press.
+When studying Public Relations, you are presented with case studies on what not to do in a time of crisis or bad press.
 Famous cases include BP CEO Tony Hayward saying he would “…like my life back” during the horrible BP Oil Spill in 2010, or when a celebrity or public figure is caught in an incriminating situation and has to apologize.
 This is usually called “Crisis Management”, which is the practice of acknowledging, managing, and working to reverse negative communication and perception surrounding a business crisis.

 If a company has a system outage, security breach, or any other “worst case” scenario, customers will most likely reach out to the support team to inquire what the company is doing, voice a complain, or request an account cancellation.
 Having an empathetic, prepared, and communicative support team can turn the situation around by providing the information users are requesting.
 Even if the customer still churns, their last interaction with your company would have been a positive one, leaving the door open for a future return.
 It can be anywhere between five to 25 times more expensive to attract a new customer than to retain one, and having a strong support team with the correct tools during a time of crisis can be the one factor that influences a customer’s decision.